jmarkowski/webapp-template/README.md

 Database migration support was added using the [Alembic](https://alembic.sqlalchemy.org), which is specifically intended for use in combination with SQLAlchemy.

+Transpiling, minification, and general bundling of front-end scripts and styles are done using [Parcel](https://parceljs.org/).
+The node tools and `npm` commands are available for install the necessary modules to create modern web application.

 # Project Initialization